 - Paroxysmal cold hemoglobulinuria – PCH is an extremely rare form of anemia, classified as an autoimmune hemolytic anemia (AIHA), a group of autoimmune disorders in which the immune system attacks healthy red blood cells.
 While modern medicine has largely found ways to treat these types of diseases, it should be known that exposure to cold causes complications with PCH.
 If you have been diagnosed with PCH, CoolSculpting may not be a good solution for you.

 Because CoolSculpting is an overwhelmingly safe procedure, there are very few serious risks associated with it.
-Aside from the few medical conditions listed above that would cause a doctor to caution a patient against CoolSculpting treatments, the rate of complication is so rare there is very little risk associated with cryolipolysis.
+Aside from the few medical conditions listed above that would cause a doctor to caution a client against CoolSculpting treatments, the rate of complication is so rare there is very little risk associated with cryolipolysis.

 Side effects are typically minimal, temporary and easy to manage.
 They rarely require additional medical intervention or follow-up.